 10. Remote job fair, university, and college recruitment programs

 Event recruitment, and attending job fairs and school recruitment days, has been around as a tactic forever.
 Often, however, companies feel that they need to be physically present at job fairs in order to participate.
 This isn’t the case in today’s recruitment landscape.
 Instead, it’s possible to pitch your company and job openings at fairs and schools all over the world via video chat, messaging apps or virtual presentations.

 While being physically present to talk to candidates is typically more desirable, remote access to these job fairs lets you interact with significantly more candidate pools than you would otherwise have access to.
 Quantity is definitely an appealing option for recruiters looking to fill their candidate pools with future new hires.

 Once you have the candidates into your ATS, you can now start using some creative candidate screening strategies to zero in on the best ones.
 If candidates have responded positively to your sourcing techniques, then you should keep this experience going into the next phases.

 11. Screening candidates using gamification

-Gamification has become a popular and highly innovative recruitment tactic for testing and filtering candidates early on in the hiring process.
+Gamification has become a popular and innovative recruitment tactic for testing and filtering candidates early on.
 Use common gaming rules and design to simulate job tasks and test the candidate’s ability to complete them.
 You can incorporate task-reward conventions to measure the candidate’s engagement and performance.
-For example, create different levels of task difficulty for candidates to navigate through, or award badges or gifts for achieving certain milestones.
+For example, create different levels of task difficulty for candidates to navigate through.
+Or award badges or gifts for achieving certain milestones.